programmer2514/LKMedit/README.md

 # LKMedit
-A python program for interacting with a Launchkey Mini Midi Keyboard
+An easy to use python program for interacting with a Launchkey Mini Midi Keyboard

+This program is completely cross-platform